 If you want to join a nude hike for the first time, you often have to ask yourself what to consider.
 Here are some hints and experiences:

 At the meeting point, the initiator will welcome you.
 Then you only have to do that, what the other hikers do as well: First chat a bit, and when it starts, undress and start hiking.
-Most hikers prefer to walk on gravel paths with shoes and stockings, others wear sandals without stockings – only the shoes should be well worn to avoid blisters.
-On sand and meadow stretches it is of course easier to change to barefoot walking, if you wear sandals without stockings – but you should be used to it!
+Most hikers prefer to walk on gravel paths with shoes and stockings, others wear sandals without stockings – shoes should be well worn to avoid blisters.
+On sand and meadow stretches, it is of course easier to change to barefoot walking, if you wear sandals without stockings – but you should be used to it!

 A shoulder bag or rucksack can be helpful to transport provisions, but especially a drink.
 How much you need to eat and drink is up to you.

-- Handkerchiefs as required.
+- Handkerchiefs as needed.

 - Warm clothing, if there is a risk of cold spells.

 - Rain and wind shelter, if there is a risk of rain or storm.

 - Sun protection, if there is a risk of sunburn.

 - Insect protection in case of hungry mosquitoes and biting flies.